ferdsformanes/monitoring_projects/Grafana_Edit_Access_Specific_Dashboard.md

-# How to Grant Users Edit Access to a Specific Dashboard Only in Grafana
+# How to Grant Users Edit Access to a Specific Dashboard in Grafana

 1. Open the dashboard that you want the user to edit.
 2. Click **Dashboard Settings** (gear icon) in the upper-right corner.